Alan-LanFeng/Alan-LanFeng/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 I am a Ph.D. student at EPFL, advised by Prof. Alexandre Alahi.

-I am interested in advancing deep learning methodologies through a data-centric perspective.
-My research explores questions such as attributing model predictions to specific training data, selecting optimal data for diverse tasks, and modeling data distributions with generative models.
-I am particularly focused on applying data-centric techniques to large language models (LLMs), robotics, and computer vision, aiming to uncover insights into deep learning phenomena—including scaling laws, emergence, and in-context learning.
+I’m interested in advancing deep learning through a data-centric perspective, focusing on:

+- **Attributing model predictions** to training data and optimizing data selection.
+- **Modeling data distributions** with generative models for large-scale systems.
+- **Applying data-centric techniques** to LLMs, robotics, and computer vision to study scaling laws, emergence, and in-context learning.

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)